Do You Really Need An Eye Cream?

 The skin around the eyes is also less naturally oily than the skin on the rest of your face, meaning it is harder for it to maintain the correct balance of oil and moisture to keep skin looking plump and soft.
 In addition to treating dehydration like a regular cream, a specialised eye cream also addresses other concerns such as dark circles and fine lines.

-Even though your moisturiser might contain some of the same ingredients, the doses in which it delivers them are different to an eye cream.
+Even though your moisturiser might contain some of the same ingredients, the doses in which it delivers them are different to an eye formula.
 The ingredients are also different.
-Take caffeine, for example – a common component in many eye cream formulations, which helps to assist with a tightening and brightening effect.
+Take caffeine, for example – a common component in many eye formulations, which helps to assist with a tightening and brightening effect.

 In some cases, yes.